 - Divert the power elsewhere.
 Some people with "island" systems utilize a feature of some solar power systems that indicate when excess power is available and use it to operate a diversion switch to shunt the excess power in an attempt to do something useful like run an electric water heater, pump water or simply produce waste heat with a large resistor bank.
 Such features are usually available only on "island" systems (e.g. those that are entirely self-contained and not tied to the power grid) and with large battery banks.

-- If it is possible, simply disable the PV system for a while and drain, say, 5-10% of the power out of the back-up power system battery before turning it back on and recharging it.
+- Disable the PV system temporarily.
+If it is possible, simply disable the PV system for a while and drain, say, 5-10% of the power out of the back-up power system battery before turning it back on and recharging it.
 This will cause the PV system to cycle on and offline, but it will do so relatively slowly and it should cause no harm.

-- Somehow communicate with the PV system and "tell" it to produce only the needed amount of energy.
+- Tell the PV system to shut off.
+One could somehow communicate with the PV system and "tell" it to produce only the needed amount of energy.
 This is a bit of a fine line to walk, but it is theoretically possible provided such a feature is available on the PV system.

-- Alter the conditions of the power being produced by the back-up power system inverter such that it causes the PV system to go offline and stay that way until it needs to come back online.
+- Alter the power to cause the PV system to drop off-line.
+One could, in theory, alter the conditions of the power being produced by the back-up power system inverter such that it causes the PV system to go offline and stay that way until it needs to come back online.

 Let's eliminate #1 as that will not apply to a typical grid-tie system, so that leaves us with: